Should I get an Inkjet or Laser printer

 So, my recommendation for business use of printer, is to get a laser printer.

 We all have our printer needs and uses of printers, with the variety of printers out there, choosing a good printer will avoid frustrations as some printers are simply not meant for the type of use that we are buying it for.

 There are two types of consumer grade printers, inkjet and laser printer.
 Inkjet is a bit slower, prints different kinds of media but is cheaper and takes up less space.

 Laser printer on the other hand, is high speed, huge sized and have cheaper ink that is why, it is recommend that laser printers be used in businesses.

-There’s no hard rule about this, you could still get an inkjet printer for your business and a laser printer for use at home, its all about your preference, now that you are informed, its time for you to make a decision, which one are you getting?
+There’s no hard rule about this, you could still get an inkjet printer for your business and a laser printer for use at home, its all about your preference, now that you are informed about what kind of printer to get, its time for you to make a decision.
+Which one are you getting?